chinge55/computervision/README.md

 Connected Components Algorithm is one of the fundamentally simpler algorithms.
 For a pixel in a Binary Image Matrix,

 ## Image Moments
-*REF BOOK: Moments and Moment Invariants in Pattern Recognition*

 You might have heard about moments in statistics:
 $$